Scrambling Groundsel (Senecio angulatus) Indoor Care and Propagation Guide

 Light Requirements

-Scrambling Groundsel grows best in medium to bright light conditions.
-Keep it away from direct sunlight as it can cause scorching.
+Scrambling Groundsel grows best in medium to bright indirect light conditions.
+Keep it away from direct sunlight as it can cause scorching of the leaves.

 It can also grow under a grow light where the natural lighting is inadequate.
-Check out these link to Amazon for full spectrum grow lights.
+Check out these full spectrum grow lights on Amazon.

 Watering

-Water Scrambling Groundsel thoroughly during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Scrambling Groundsel thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Decrease watering during the cold period as growth is minimal at this time but do not allow the soil to dry out completely.

-Ascertain that the pot has a draiange hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the plant.
+Ascertain that the pot has a draiange hole to prevent the soil from getting soggy as it can result in root-rot and death of the plant.

 Temperature and Humidity